Hverfjall, Iceland is one of the best preserved circular volcanic craters in the world!

 - Don’t go up when it is very windy

 - Wear good footwear and bring layers to protect yourself of the changing weather.
 Check out my guide on what to pack for Iceland.

-For those wondering if they will be able to climb Hverfjall, how difficult it is, here is my take: It is definitely a challenging walk to the top.
+For those wondering if they will be able to climb Hverfjall, how difficult it is, here is my input: It is definitely a challenging walk to the top.
 The path from the parking is the easiest one.
-I was overweight and not in shape but I managed to climb it in 15 min.
+I was overweight and not in shape, but I managed to climb it in 15 min.
 I just took my time, let the others pass me and stopped whenever I needed.

 Here are pictures to show you the path to climb Hverfjall from the foot and on the path.

 And here is the reward, once you reach the rim and walk around you get incredible views of this crater.
-I walked slowly all the way around it and it took me 1h30.
+I walked slowly all the way around it, and it took me 1h30.